 The Paul Wiseman Conservation Education Grant

-Grant amount: Up to US $15,000
+Grant amount: US $15,000

-Applicant type: Nonprofit College / University Museum/Library/Zoo
+Applicant type: Nonprofit

-Funding uses: Education / Outreach
+Funding uses: Project / Program, Education / Outreach

-Location of project: Canada, Counties in Washington: Clallam County, Island County, Jefferson County, King County, Kitsap County, Mason County, Pierce County, San Juan County, Skagit County, Snohomish County, Thurston County, Whatcom County Expand all
+Location of project: Canada, Counties in Washington: Clallam County, Island County, Jefferson County, King County, Kitsap County, Mason County, Pierce County, San Juan County, Skagit County, Snohomish County, Thurston County, Whatcom County Show all

 Location of residency: United StatesView website Save

 Level 2: The Paul Wiseman Conservation Education Grant

-This grant will be approved at a $15,000 limit.
-We will welcome substantial projects that envision significant environmental education benefits with carefully articulated goals and outcomes.
+- For one award, we will welcome substantial projects that envision significant environmental education benefits with carefully articulated goals and outcomes.